 In this post we are going to look at a simple script to change AD attributes on a large scale with minimal effort.

 Although bare in mind every Active Directory structure has it’s differences, parts of the script or the majority of it’s contents may not be applicable to your current situation.
+This post is more so documentation for myself at this point.

 However, personally I’ve created little scripts similar to the one highlighted in this post for clients and they have proved beneficial in saving time and keeping their AD uniform and presentable.